MP-Project-Thoraya/client/README.md

 ## Getting Started
 ### Installation Packages
-#### To Use React Redux With Your React App, Install It As A Dependency:
+#### 1-To Use React Redux With Your React App, Install It As A Dependency:
 - npx create-react-app my-app
 >>>
 - npm install redux